-Open Broadcaster Software Studio (OBS Studio, or often just OBS) is an
+Open Broadcaster Software Studio (OBS Studio, or often just OBS) is an open-source program that is a fast and free way to get into live video streaming.

 Starting from a small project, OBS gained collaborators, and eventually sponsors, to help develop the program into what it is today: the people's choice of live-streaming software.
 As well as allowing you to quickly and easy get into live streaming or recording, OBS gives you some simple and effective tools to make your video look more professional, like easy ways to manage multiple sources, transitions, and filters for your audio and video.